 LCRA North Shore Park

-On the north shore find lots of camping options including RV sites, tent sites, along with Airstreams for rent.
-Find a fishing pier, boat ramp, swimming and rental kayaks, SUPs and corcl for rent by the hour, or day.
+On the north shore, the LCRA North Shore park features lots of camping options, including RV sites, tent sites, and Airstreams for rent.
+Visitors will find a fishing pier, boat ramp, swimming and rental kayaks, SUPs and corcl for rent by the hour or day.

 Located at 603 RM 1441.
-Reservations recommended.
-Day use admission for adults is $5, kids 12 and under are free.
+Reservations are recommended for overnight stays.
+Day-use admission for adults is $5, and kids 12 and under are free.

 South Shore Park

-This park offers lots of camping options including RV sites, tent sites, cabins for rent.
-Also find mini-golf, rental boats by the hour, or day.
-Use the fishing pier, boat ramp and swimming area during your stay.
+This park offers lots of camping options, including RV sites, tent sites, and cabins for rent.
+Visitors will find mini-golf, rental boats by the hour, or day.
+The fishing pier, boat ramp and swimming area are available for use as well.

 Located at 375 South Shore Rd.
 Reservations recommended.
-Day use admission for adults is $5, kids 12 and under are free.
+Day-use admission for adults is $5, and kids 12 and under are free.

 McKinney Roughs Nature Park

-Explore the Colorado River through Central Texas as you paddle under bridges and pass groves of cottonwood trees.
-Find two different trails though both either start or exit in the center of Bastrop.
+For water lovers, paddling the Colorado River through town is a top thing to do in Bastrop, Texas.
+As an official paddling trail, paddlers will go under bridges and pass groves of cottonwood trees.
+With two different trails, both either start or exit in the center of Bastrop.

-El Camino Real Paddling Trail is a 6.4 miles, a half-day trip.
+- El Camino Real Paddling Trail is a 6.4-mile, half-day trip.
 Enter at Fisherman’s Park and exit at the Lost Pines Recreational Trails.

 Bastrop River Company

-Rent single kayaks, double kayaks, canoes and SUPs by-the-hour.
+Rent single kayaks, double kayaks, canoes, and SUPs by the hour.
 It also arranges trips on both paddling trails.
-Trips include a one-way ride to-or-from Fisherman’s Park.
-Trips start at $40, including the equipment.
+Trips include a one-way ride to or from Fisherman’s Park.
+Trips start at $50, including the equipment.

 Located at 1400 Willow Street.
-Season runs from March until the end of October.
-Reservations recommended for weekends and holidays.
+The season runs from March until the end of October.
+Reservations are recommended for weekends and holidays.

 Capital of Texas Zoo

-Walk the streets of Bastrop and find public art and murals, like the painted utility boxes showcasing everything from longhorns to chickens.
+Walk along the sidewalks of Downtown Bastrop and find public art and murals.
+From murals to painted utility boxes to galleries, the downtown is a destination for the arts.

-Lost Pines Arts Center hosts events is located at 1204 Chestnut St.
+Lost Pines Arts Center hosts events located at 1204 Chestnut St.

 Deep in the Heart Art Foundry hosts tours to see how bronze sculptures are fabricated.
 Located at 405 S. Jackson St.

 Astro Record Store offers a wide selection.
-Located at 705 Pine Street.
-Open Tuesday to Sunday from 10 a.m. to 6 p.m. and 8 p.m. on Friday and Saturdays.
+Located at 910 Main Street.
+Open Tuesday to Sunday from 10 a.m. to 6 p.m. and 8 p.m. on Fridays and Saturdays.

 Bastrop Opera House hosts several performances of the community-led theater.
 Located at 711 Spring St.